jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

   windows or directories, but the cons are pretty heavy: agents interact with each other poorly, undo each others work, got into deadlocks editing the same files.
-And when your ideas are too dissimilar, they need to be in a different branch for hygeine.
+And when your ideas are too dissimilar, they need to be in a different branch for hygiene.
 I primarily use it to make small edits to a secondary set of files or work on a back-end task while something is working principally on front-end, but in the same concept, so therefore the same branch